SwiftERM Hyper-personalisation for ecommerce email marketing

 Decisioning automation

-Personalization like this, at the scale of a major retail operation, can’t rely on human interaction.
-It needs to be automated in ways that respect and mimic human outreach.
-Almost two-thirds of consumers (62 percent) feel they have a relationship with a brand, and more than half (56 percent) want virtual experiences to feel more human.
+Hyper personalisation like this, at the scale of a major retail operation, can’t rely on human interaction.
+It needs to be autonomous and respect and mimic human outreach.
+Almost two-thirds of consumers (62 %) feel they have a relationship with a brand, and more than half (56 %) want virtual experiences to feel more human.
 To be at the top of each customer’s buy list, a retailer needs to deliver the right message at the right time through the right channel.
-Multiply that by millions of potential customers, all of whom are hearing from competitors at the same time, all of whom are empowered to make purchasing decisions in an eyeblink, and it’s clear this is a job for machines.
+Multiply that by millions of potential customers, all of whom are hearing from competitors at the same time, all of whom are empowered to make purchasing decisions in an eye blink, and it’s clear this is a job for machines.

 Faster: Respond in near real-time

 Those capabilities don’t emerge fully formed; they evolve, and they need to contribute as they grow.
-If opting for more hands-on remember you are incurring inherent additional perpetual overheads – staff, while PPS software is wholly autonomous – zero staff overheads.
+If opting for more hands-on remember you are incurring inherent additional perpetual overheads – staff, while AI hyper-personalisation software is wholly autonomous – zero staff overheads.
 Building test-and-learn capabilities into everyday marketing planning makes that possible.
 When a retailer relies on data-driven decisioning to make marketing and creative choices, it can pivot quickly to make the most of effort and resources.
 It can test new channels and markets without making a deep or lasting investment in any of them.

 Flexible operating model